MicroEJ/docs/VEEPortingGuide/vgPath.rst

 * This C module also provides an implementation of ``LLVG_PAINTER_impl.c`` that synchronizes the drawing with the MicroUI Graphics Engine and redirects the drawing itself to a third-party drawer.
 * A C module dedicated to a GPU provides an implementation of this drawer and ``microvg_path.h``: it encodes the path commands and implements the drawings over the GPU library.
 * The drawer also manages the :ref:`section_vg_gradient`.
-* These files are automatically copied in the BSP project when fetching the C modules during the platform build.
+* These files are automatically copied in the BSP project when fetching the C modules during the VEE Port build.

 .. _VectorGraphicsPainter: https://repository.microej.com/javadoc/microej_5.x/apis/ej/microvg/VectorGraphicsPainter.html